0

 How high?
 37-39th floor

 What to expect: This bar and restaurant is at the top of the Novotel Canary Wharf - with the restaurants on 37, bar on 38 and terrace on 39.
+From here you've got a particularly good view of the City.
 In charge of the kitchen is Executive Chef Robert Manea, previously of L’Atelier de Joël Robuchon whose team serves up a modern European menu.

 Book Bokan